It’s 2024 and there have been lots of theories as to what causes grey hair. Of course, genetics is always a big factor.

 And IF you know you have the genetics for early grey hair as I do, then today’s topic is even more important because there are lifestyle factors that will surely accelerate the greying of your hair and also speed up hair LOSS.

-Now, before I continue with the primary cause that triggers and accelerates greying of hair based on the newest research worldwide, let me first do a quick introduction as to biological factors that cause greying of hair.
+Now, before I continue with the primary cause that triggers and accelerates greying of hair based on the newest research worldwide, let me first do a quick introduction as to the biological factors that cause greying of hair.

 There are pigment cells called melanocytes in your hair follicles that give your hair its color, called melanin.
 When you stop producing this melanin, hair begins to turn gray.

 Melanin, as you may know, also controls your skin color.
 More melanin typically means darker skin.